It’s no surprise that for most businesses, a sales-focused e-commerce website has never been more important.

 So don’t leave your customers waiting.
 Live chat fills the void left by email responses or customer care lines, providing an immediate line of communication to get customers’ questions answered without leaving the page or picking up another device.

-Firstly an SSL certificate has long been a requirement for e-commerce websites to ensure users sessions remain encrypted.
+Firstly an SSL certificate has long been a requirement for e-commerce websites to ensure user sessions remain encrypted.
 These small data files ensure all data passed between the web server and browser remain private when a user is on a particular site.
 They can be identified as the small padlock on the website bar.

 As of July 2018, Google SSL requirements were enforced by flagging sites without SSL as unsafe in Chrome, making them a strong recommendation for every website.